-GSE teaches our ‘Ecological Action Education Program’ to more than 250 students across Sonoma, Marin and Contra Costa Counties.
-GSE’s youth leadership program engages students in critical thinking about local and international issues.
+GSE teaches our ‘Ecological Action Education Program’ to more than 400 students across Sonoma, Marin and Contra Costa Counties.
+GSE’s youth leadership program engages students in critical thinking about local and international environmental issues.
 GSE’s emphasis on environmental and agricultural education has evolved in response to student feedback and observations about issues they feel compelled to address in their community.
 School gardens and nature preserves serve as ‘outdoor classrooms’ where students are able to positively contribute through collaboration, planning, advocacy, and practice.
 Students build life skills that help them turn their ideas for change into action.

 LOCAL PROGRAM HIGHLIGHTS:

 GSE students have led the design and building of 9 organic gardens in school or community spaces.
 Students practice sustainable farming techniques and model how we can collaboratively produce food that benefits the larger school communities.
 Harvests provide food for local food banks for terminally ill and underserved populations.